Callum Hudson-Odoi transfer: Chelsea increasingly hopeful teenager will reject Bayern Munich | Goal.com

 The Bavarians have even offered the 18-year-old the No.10 shirt that Arjen Robben will vacate at the end of the season, and with Franck Ribery also set to depart Bayern, Hudson-Odoi was promised a prominent role in Niko Kovac's rebuilding job in Munich.

-Ahead of Bayern's first bid for the wideman in late December he had played just 215 minutes under the former Napoli boss despite an encouraging pre-season that ended with him being offered a new five-year contract.
+Ahead of Bayern's first bid for the wideman in late December he had played just 215 minutes under Chelsea boss Maurizio Sarri despite an encouraging pre-season that ended with him being offered a new five-year contract.

 That lack of game time saw him turn down the offer of committing his future to the club, but since Bayern's interest he has become more of a regular under Sarri.